An Introduction to Lighting Design

 Saturday, June 8, 2019, 2:30pm – 5:30pm

-The workshop will be held at The Center for Arts at the Armory, room B-4; 191 Highland Ave, Somerville.
+The workshop was held at The Center for Arts at the Armory, room B-4; 191 Highland Ave, Somerville.
 The building and the workshop space are wheelchair-accessible.
 Some parking is available on-site.

 Suggested donation — $10